isabella232/adobeio-codelabs-spectrum-intro/lessons/react-spectrum.md

 **Note**: A Typekit ID is required to use the suggested Adobe fonts.
 Visit https://typekit.com/account/kits to create one.
 The default is only intended for prototyping work.

-Finally you should see the same result as in the previous lesson [Spectrum CSS](spectrum-css.md) unless you have dark mode enabled on your system, then you would see the spectrum dark theme instead.
+Finally you should see the same result as in the previous lesson [Spectrum CSS](spectrum-css.md) unless you have dark mode enabled on your OS, then you would see the spectrum dark theme instead.

 ![screenshot](assets/screenshot.png)